vuex-orm/vuex-orm/docs/guide/data/inserting-and-updating.md

 */
 ```

-The `new` method will also return the newly created record, but it'll return only one reocrd since it's obvious that there's no relational data.
+The `new` method will also return the newly created record, but it'll return only one record since it's obvious that there's no relational data.

 ```js
 const user = await User.new()